-Upper limb coordination Finger-to-nose (FTN) task: "I am going to test your coordination now.
+Upper limb coordination

+Finger-to-nose (FTN) task: "I am going to test your coordination now.
 Please sit comfortably on the chair with your eyes open and your arm (either right or left) outstretched (shoulder flexed to 90 degrees and elbow and fingers extended).
-When I give a start signal, I would like you to perform five successive finger to nose repetitions using your index finger to touch the tip of the nose as quickly and as accurately as possible."
+When I give a start signal, I would like you to perform five successive finger to nose repetitions using your index finger to touch the tip of the nose as quickly and as accurately as possible.

-Which arm was tested: Left Right
+Which arm was tested: Left 5 correct repetitions in < 4 seconds = 1

-Scoring: 5 correct repetitions in < 4 seconds = 1 Note for testers: Athletes fail the test if they do not touch their i extend their elbow or do not perform five repe should be scored as 0. nose, do not fully titions.
-Failure Coordination score of 1
+Note for testers: Athletes fail the test if they do not touch their nose, do not fully extend their elbow or do not perform five repetitions.
+Failure

+Coordination score